wing5wong/artisan-whs-static/source/_events/2026-02-24_nominations-open-for-board-student-representative-nominations-close-on-10-february.md

 ---
-title: Nominations Open for Board Student Representative - Nominations Close on 10 February
+title: Board Student Representative - Nominations are Open, Close on 10 February
 date: 2026-02-25T12:42:00+13:00
 ---
 Nominations are now open for the WHS Board Student Representative Election in February.